 If you want to add background information, comments that need to be seen by any relevant party in charge of the initiative, or attach files related to the information in a cell, what do you do?
 You add comments.
 Those little yellow dog-ear tags can be hard to track, especially when everyone has something to add.
 Not only that, but there’s no real way of letting anyone know that an update was made, a comment was left, or a file was attached except by emailing them or by dropping the link to the file in a group chat.

-We know a better way.
-Item cards—a sort of “command central” for each initiative in your roadmap—are a place where you can leave comments (and tag the people who need to see these comments), and add file attachments.
+We suggest a better way.
+Roamunk's item cards—a sort of “command central” for each initiative in your roadmap—are a place where you can leave comments (and tag the people who need to see these comments), and add file attachments.
 When you tag people in an item card, they’ll be notified by email.

 With Roadmunk, you have the option to create multiple views of your roadmap depending on your specific needs and audience.
 Timelines show you a deadline-oriented view of items, which you can punctuate using milestones and goal highlights.
 You can adjust the time scale in a Timeline as well as select time periods, including weeks, months, quarters, and years.